 If you have worked in an office environment in the last decade, chances are you have witnessed the amount of square feet (SF) per employee decrease significantly.
 Even so, needs vary.
-To determine how much space your company needs, take the industry standards of space per employee explained here and customize to the function, workflow and culture of your business.
+To determine office space needs for your company, take the industry standards of space per employee explained here and customize to the function, workflow and culture of your business.

-The current office standard on average is 150 SF of usable floor area per employee.
-Usable floor area is the amount of space a company occupies with its employees, equipment and furniture.
+The current office standard on average, is 150 of square feet of usable floor area per employee.
+Usable floor area is the amount of business space a company occupies with its employees, equipment and furniture.
 The rentable floor area includes common areas such as a building lobby, corridor, bathrooms or space shared with other tenants.

 In addition to this standard, consider the type of business: call centers and administrative support services generally have an open floor plan requiring as little as 100 SF per person.
 Legal, accounting, financial services firms, and government agencies requiring more private offices, conference rooms and support areas can range from 200 SF to 450 SF per employee.
-Creative firms in marketing, computer design, and architecture software engineering fall in the range of 100-200 SF per employee.
+Creative firms in marketing, computer design, and architecture software engineering fall in the range of 100-200 per sqaure feet of office space per employee.

 What about your staff?
 Do you have part-time employees who can share a workspace—be it cubicle or office—by scheduling them on different days or hours?
 Would a co-working space such as a lounge area be beneficial to your operations?
 Can employees work remotely?
 All of these answers will help determine the right amount of office space for your business.
-To get started, use this space calculator tool.
+To get started planning your office space, you can use this free office space calculator tool.

 And, you should take into account space for potential growth.
-Determine the projected number of new hires or new equipment to be added throughout your lease term, then find a space large enough to accommodate your expansion so you don’t have to move.
+Determine the projected number of new hires or new equipment to be added throughout your lease term, then find an office space large enough to accommodate your expansion, so you don’t have to move as you grow.

-One way to lessen the difficulty of finding the right space is working with an experienced commercial real estate company that offers a large selection of office types, sizes and layouts.
-Better still, use a company that has in-house architects and designers who can customize space in the most efficient way possible for your business.
+One way to ease the difficulty of figuring out your office space needs is working with an experienced commercial real estate company that offers a large selection of office types, sizes and layouts.
+Better still, use a company that has in-house architects and designers who can customize the office space in the most efficient way possible for your business.

 Tap or click for a larger version.